Skip to content

 Overview

-Small-batch hot sauce, jam, salsa, and fermented foods are a booming cottage food category.
+Small-batch hot sauce, salsa, mustard, and fermented condiments are a booming cottage food category.
 Ardent Seller gives condiment makers the tools to scale recipes, generate nutrition labels, track batch numbers for food safety, and understand true per-bottle costs.
+(Making sweet jams, jellies, and preserves?
+See our dedicated Jam & Preserve Makers page.)

 Common Challenges